About the Cancer Registry

 National Cancer Registrars Association (NCRA)

-NCRA is a not-for-profit association representing cancer registry professionals and certified tumour registrars (CTR).
+NCRA is a not-for-profit association representing cancer registry professionals and Oncology Data Specialists (ODS).
 NCRA's primary focus is education and certification.
 NCRA provides ongoing training through various mediums including annual conferences, workshops, publications, and their continuing education credit program.

 www.ncra-usa.org